Fillerbuster: Unified Generative Scene Completion Model for Casual Captures: Method

 \inlineheading{Masking out regions} During training, we mask out information from the images and/or the raymaps; the task is to predict the denoised sequence from partial noise.
 We apply masking at the pixel level before VAE encoding (\cref{eq:sequence_equation}) to enable precise control over which pixels are known or unknown.
 We use a mixed masking strategy: some images are known, some are unknown, and some are partially unknown with randomly rotated rectangles, as illustrated in \cref{fig:model_samples}.
 We dropout image and raymap masking with a 10\% chance to enable classifier-free guidance \cite{ho2022classifier}.

 \inlineheading{Token positional embeddings} We use two forms of positional embeddings to enable varying sequence lengths to be generated at inference time. \textit{1) 2D layout embeddings} encode the layout of the image with fixed sinusoidal embeddings. \textit{2) Index embeddings} are more unique for our setting, where we add an unordered index descriptor to each token coming from the same image.
 More specifically, the full sequence $s$ is first patchified and projected into patches $p$.
 It is then augmented with positional embeddings as $p' = \psi_\text{2D}(p) + \psi_\text{Idx}(p)$, where $\psi_\text{2D}$ is sinusoidal embeddings to encode the 2D layout of each patch within the image itself \cite{vaswani2017attention}, and $\psi_\text{Idx}$ to encode which index in the sequence the patch is from.
 During training, $\psi_\text{Idx}(p)$ randomly samples a frequency for each image and then adds that value to each patch of the same image.
 During inference, the frequencies are chosen with uniform spacing and applied in the same way so each image has a unique identifier.
+Concretely, for a sequence of length $n$, we set a scalar per-image index $u_k = \tfrac{k}{\max(n-1,1)}$ for $k\in\{0,\ldots,n{-}1\}$ and use standard sinusoidal embeddings $\psi_\text{Idx}(u_k)$ added to all patches belonging to image $k$.
 This helps support generating longer sequences at inference time beyond the training lengths, which we show in \cref{sec:model-design}.
-Prior multi-view diffusion transformer models do not incorporate this, and we show that this is useful for generating longer sequences.
+We show that this is useful for generating longer sequences beyond the length that we train with.

 \inlineheading{Training and inference details} We train our model \textit{from scratch} on a collection of datasets including ScanNet++ \cite{yeshwanth2023scannet++} and a corpus of Shutterstock data including 2D images and 3D asset renderings.
 We train our final model on 64 A100 GPUs for approximately a month.
 We first train at 256$\times$256 resolution for 1M iterations, and then fine-tune for 100K iterations with resolutions varying from 64$\times$64 to 1024$\times$1024 with sequence lengths between 20 and 2, depending on how many images fit in GPU memory for a given resolution.
-See our appendix for additional details.
-For inference, we apply classifier-free guidance (CFG) by dropping out both image and raymap conditioning for an unconditional prediction.
-We use spatially varying CFG weights of 7 for the unknown regions and 1.1 for the known regions to avoid saturation artifacts since the task of copying the conditioning is much easier than predicting new information \cite{blattmann2023stable}. \looseness-1
+See the appendix for additional details. \looseness-1